Paolo dal Pozzo Toscanelli: Cartography

-In 1439, the Greek philosopher Gemistos Plethon, attending the Council of Florence, acquainted Toscanelli with the extensive travels, writings and mapping of the 1st century BC/AD Greek geographer Strabo, hitherto unknown in Italy.
+According to one theory, in 1439, the Greek philosopher Gemistos Plethon, attending the Council of Florence, acquainted Toscanelli with the extensive travels, writings and mapping of the 1st century BC/AD Greek geographer Strabo, hitherto unknown in Italy.
 Nearly 35 years later, the Italian was to follow up this amplified knowledge.

 In 1474, Toscanelli sent a letter and a map to his Portuguese correspondent Fernão Martins, priest at the Lisbon Cathedral, detailing a scheme for sailing westwards to reach the Spice Islands and Asia.
 Fernão Martins delivered his letter to the King Afonso V of Portugal, in his court of Lisbon.
 The original of this letter was lost, but its existence is known through Toscanelli himself, who later transcribed it along with the map and sent it to Christopher Columbus, who carried them with him during his first voyage to the New World.
 Toscanelli had miscalculated Asia as being 5,000 miles longer than it really was, and Columbus miscalculated the circumference of the Earth by 25 percent: both of which resulted in Columbus not realizing initially he had found a new continent.

 An uncorroborated story links Toscanelli’s attendance at a Chinese delegation to the Pope in 1432, when many Chinese inventions were discussed, with a flood of drawings made around the same year by the artist-engineer Taccola (1382 – c.1453), which were later developed by Brunelleschi and Leonardo da Vinci.
 In a 1474 letter by Toscanelli to Columbus, the authenticity of which has been a matter of disagreement among scholars, Toscanelli mentions the visit of men from Cathay (China) during the reign of Pope Eugenius IV (1431–1447):

 It has been suggested that the man in question may have been Niccolo da Conti, who was returning from the east and is known to have met with Pope Eugenius in 1444.

 In a second letter, Toscanelli describes further these men as extremely learned and willing to share their knowledge:

 Astronomy

-Toscanelli is noted for his observations of six comets, in 1472, two in 1457, 1456, which was to be named Halley's Comet after Edmond Halley predicted its return in 1759, 1449, and 1433.
+Toscanelli is noted for his observations of six comets, one in 1472, two in 1457, one in 1456 (which was to be named Halley's Comet after Edmond Halley predicted its return in 1759), one in 1449, and one in 1433.

 In 1475 he pierced a hole in the dome of Florence Cathedral making a gnomon at 91.05 m above the pavement to create a meridian line.
 The height precluded the installation of a complete meridian line of the floor of the cathedral, but allowed a short section of approximately 10 m to run between the main altar and the north wall of the transept.
-This allows for observation for around 35 days either side of the summer equinox.
+This allows for observation for around 35 days either side of the summer solstice.